cardano-foundation/CIPs/CIP-0122/README.md

-$k$, for example), and 'list packing' carries some cost, we have [benchmarks][benchmarks-bits] that show not only that this 'packing cost' is essentially zero, but that for `BuiltinByteString`s of 30 bytes or fewer, copying completely overwhelms the work required to modify the bits specified in the change list argument.
+$k$, for example), and 'list packing' carries some cost, we have [benchmarks][benchmarks-bits] that show not only that this 'packing cost' is essentially zero, but that for `BuiltinByteString`s of 30 bytes or fewer, copying completely overwhelms the work required to modify the bits specified.
 This alone is good evidence for having `writeBits` instead;
 indeed, there is prior art for doing this [in the `vector` library][vector], for the exact reasons we give here.